I Promise You, I’m No Gigolo!

-An unsolicited promise is not a guarantee of anything…. it is a way to convince you of something.
+An unsolicited promise isn’t a guarantee of anything.
+It’s a way to convince you of something.

-Other Pre-Incident Indicators (from Gavin de Becker’s book, The Gift of Fear) (some of these happen without ill intent, but should still be considered serious warning signs):
+(from The Gift of Fear) Some of these happen without ill intent, but must still be considered serious warning signs:

 Typecasting- In this strategy, the con artist labels a woman or other victim in a critical way: snobby, stuck-up, etc. Most people don’t like to be labeled as being uncaring, snobby, unkind or paranoid, but these labels can be used deliberately to get you to react in the opposite direction.
 The idea is that you will then be compelled to disprove this charge, which gives the person an opportunity to win your trust.
 “You’re probably too beautiful to go out with a guy like me.”
 “You’re probably too snobby to talk to me.”
 The defense is silence, acting as if the words weren’t even spoken.
 Ignore it.
 If you engage you may win the point, but you might lose something greater.

 Loan Sharking- A person does you a favor—one you never asked them for—not because he or she is nice, but because they want you in their debt.
 When they ask you for something later, you will find it difficult to refuse.